Machine Learning-Guided Discovery of Kagome Superconductors YRu3B2 and LuRu3B2: Experiments

 \subsection{Methods}

 \textit{R}Ru$_3$B$_2$ (\textit{R} = Y, Lu) samples were prepared from high-purity elements (Y 99.99\%, Lu 99.99\%, Ru 99.99\%, and B 99.99\%) in a stoichiometric composition 1:3:2.
 The elements were arc-melted on a water-cooled copper hearth in an argon atmosphere and remelted several times to ensure homogeneity.
 The mass loss during the melting process was negligible.
 The crystal structure was confirmed using powder X-ray diffraction in a Bruker D8 Advance diffractometer with Cu K$\alpha$ radiation.
-Rietveld refinements were performed using Highscore Plus.
+Rietveld refinements were performed using FullProf suite software \cite{Fullprof}.
 Magnetization measurements M(T;H) were performed in a QD Magnetic Property Measurement System (MPMS) equipped with the iQuantum Helium-3 option.
 Specific heat C${_p}$(T;H) measurements were performed in a Quantum Design (QD) Dynacool Physical Property Measurement System (PPMS) with a dilution refrigerator (DR) option.